-Incident rate is computed with the following formula: (incidents with lost workday / total annual hours worked) x 1,000,000 Lost day rate is computed with the following formula: (absentee rate to injury / total annual hours worked) x 200,000.
+\ Incident rate is computed with the following formula: (incidents with lost workday / total annual hours worked) x 1,000,000

 During the recruitment process, the candidates are asked to provide health information and health reports confirming their suitability for the job.
 A workplace physician and OHS specialists are available to provide assistance to employees when needed.
 Employees in management and higher positions are entitled to private health insurance at the time they start their jobs while store managers, deputy managers, and assistant managers earn this right six months into their employment.